AkshayS21/Collaborate-and-Compete-Tennis-Project/README.md

 Implementation of the MultiAgent Reinforcement Learning Algorithm

 This is the repository for the Tennis Project.
-It is an implementation of the Multi-Agent DDPG paper by OpenAI [Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/pdf/1706.02275.pdf) to solve the Tennis environment provided by Udacity.
+It is an implementation of the Multi-Agent DDPG paper by OpenAI [Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/pdf/1706.02275.pdf) to solve the Tennis environment which is similar to, but not identical to the Tennis environment on the Unity ML-Agents GitHub page.

 ## Environment